joxang/health_ai_pdf_retrieval/README.md

 ==============

-02_open_access_url_retrieval -> from remaining files, use open access api to access direct links for pdfs
+02_open_access_url_retrieval -> for remaining papers, use open access api to access direct links for pdfs

-02b_open_access_url_pdf_scraper -> direct pdf download using links
+02b_open_access_url_pdf_scraper -> for successfully obtained open access links, perform direct pdf download using links

-02c_remaining_url_retrieval_pdf_scraper -> for remaining files, try to generate pdf links and download using chrome engine
+02c_remaining_url_retrieval_pdf_scraper -> for remaining papers (no open access links), try to generate pdf links using host, and download using chrome engine

 ==============